 Vitamin D is well-known for its role in the regulation of calcium balance and bone health.
-Within the last ten years, an enormous amount of research has focused on additional benefits.
-Observational studies report that low vitamin D levels may increase the risk of TB, HIV, Hepatitis C, respiratory tract, and other infections.
+Within recent decades, an enormous amount of research has focused on additional benefits.
+Observational studies report that low vitamin D levels may increase the risk of infections including: